vectordotdev/timber-ruby/README.md

 Still logging raw text?
 Timber is a complete *structured* logging solution that you can setup in minutes.
-It goes beyond traditional log management by focusing on data quality and modern developer experiences.
+It goes beyond traditional log management by focusing on data quality and modern developer standards.

-High quality logs, [a modern beautiful interface](https://timber.io), simple setup, zero-maintenance, 6-month retention, and sane prices are just a few of the benefits Timber offers.
+High quality logs, [a modern UX-first interface](https://timber.io), simple setup, zero-maintenance, 6-month retention, and sane prices are just a few of the benefits Timber offers.